AndreeaMocanu18/Testare_Manuala/Database_Project_For_Studenti.md

   After the insert, in order to prepare the data to be better suited for the testing process, I updated some data in the following way:

 <ol>
-1. To replace the name from the table "informatii_studenti of one of the parent based on the condition: <strong>update informatii_studenti set nume_mama = "Balacu Antonia" where id=1;</strong>
+1. To replace the name from the table "informatii_studenti of one of the parent based on the condition:
+  <strong>update informatii_studenti set nume_mama = "Balacu Antonia" where id=1;</strong>

 2. To replace the addres from the table "informatii_studenti" based on the condition:
 <strong>update informatii_studenti set adresa_domiciliu = "Strada Rezervelor 48, bloc 5, etaj 5, ap.501" where nume_student = "Visan";</strong>

-3. <strong>To replace the name of one university: update facultate set nume_facultate = "ASE" where id=3;</strong>
+3. To replace the name of one university:
+4. <strong>update facultate set nume_facultate = "ASE" where id=3;</strong>

-4. To modify the year from the "materii" table:
+5. To modify the year from the "materii" table:
 <strong>update materii set an=2004 where id=3;</strong>

-5. To modify the place from the "informatii_studenti" table where the email ends with the specified value:
+6. To modify the place from the "informatii_studenti" table where the email ends with the specified value:
 <strong>update informatii_studenti set oras="Brasov" where email like "%visan";</strong>

-6. To modify the email from the "informatii_studenti" table where the student name starts with the specified value :
+7. To modify the email from the "informatii_studenti" table where the student name starts with the specified value :
 <strong>update informatii_studenti set email = "tdr.grig@gmail.com" where prenume_student like "tudor%";</strong>

-7. To update the name of the teacher from the table "materii" :
+8. To update the name of the teacher from the table "materii" :
 <strong>update materii set nume_profesor="Marcel Pavel" where an between 2006 and 2013;</strong>
 </ol>